Topological generation of simple algebraic groups: Introduction

 Another example that arises in this paper is the following.
-Given a locally closed irreducible subvariety $Y \subseteq G^r$ and words $w_1, \ldots, w_m$ in $F$, we may view each $w_i$ as a map from $G^r$ to $G$ and we can take
+Given a locally closed irreducible subvariety $Y \subseteq G^m$ and words $w_1, \ldots, w_r$ in a free group of rank $m$, we may view each $w_i$ as a map from $G^m$ to $G$ and we can take

 which is irreducible since it is the image of $Y$ under a morphism.
 Further examples include products of irreducible normal subsets of $G$, with $X = C_1 \times \cdots \times C_r$ an important special case, where each $C_i$ is a conjugacy class of $G$.
 We can also take $X$ to be an irreducible component of the subset of $C_1 \times \cdots \times C_r$ consisting of $r$-tuples satisfying some relations (for example, the product of the elements in each tuple is $1$).